bucketeer-io/bucketeer/docs/rfcs/0041-progressive-rollout.md

 # Important Notice

-* Users can use Progressive Rollout when the number of variations is less than or equal to 2
+* Users can use Progressive Rollout when the number of variations is equal to 2.
 * Users can't use same scheduled time in single auto ops rules.
 For example, users can not set true for 50% at 2023-01-01 00:06:00 and 80% at the same time.
 * The interval of time for each scheduled time must be at least 5 minutes.
+* Users can stop Progressive Rollout temporary.
+* Users can use both Progressive Rollout and Feature Flag Trigger at the same time.
+* The operation of Progressive Rollout is done regardless of whether the feature flag is enabled or disabled.

 # Processing flow